 Previously, Diao Yinan was not one of China’s prominent directors.
 The 44-year-old graduated from the Central Academy of Drama in Beijing with a degree in literature and screenwriting in 1992, and is better known for his avant-garde theatre.
 He has written screenplays for the notable films Shower (see Feature, page 7) and Spicy Love Soup, both directed by Zhang Yang.
 As a director, Diao’s two previous films, Uniform (2003) and Night Train (2007), were received favourably by critics at festivals but had limited commercial scope.

-For Black Coal, Thin Ice, Diao was determined to do the improbable: entertain viewers, pass censors and retain artistic merit.
+For Black Coal, Thin Ice, Diao was determined to do the improbable: entertain viewers, get approval of the officials and retain artistic merit.
 ‘Previous award-winning Chinese films at international film festivals have had their own outstanding arguments, incisive reflections on social realities and have usually expressed these thoughts through a documentary approach to shooting,’ says Diao.
 ‘They have high-minded ideologies and artistic merit.
 But audiences in China prefer a certain entertaining element.
 They would rather buy a ticket for something amusing.
 I think these [ideological] films ignore this point.’

 Diao’s film is a gritty detective thriller – a hybrid of arthouse and genre cinema – set in the industrial bleakness of Heilongjiang province.
 The film opens in 1999 with shots of dismembered body parts cartwheeling along coal chutes.
 The dead man is identified as a worker at one of the local factories whose wife, Wu Zhizhen (Gwei Lun-Mei), works at a small dry-cleaning shop.
 Gruff, recently divorced detective Zhang Zili (Liao Fan, who also won the prize for best actor at Berlin) soon identifies two suspects, but the arrest spirals into a dramatic, deadly shootout.